Developers-Collective/NSMBW-Custom-Sprites/CustomSprites/GreenRing/README.md

 - Add the code for the "more sprite stuff" using `EN_GREENRING` and `EN_GREENCOINU` for the ProfileID and SpriteID
 - Add the code for the "more sprite stuff" using `GreenRingReward` for ONLY the ProfileID

-- Open `src/levelspecial.cpp` and add this at the very end of the file:
+- Open `src/levelspecial.cpp` and add this at the very end of the file if it doesn't exist:
 ```cpp
 #undef time
 ```